PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

             capture_object: /config/mgt-config/password-complexity

 In this example I've added the output for password_complexity to the ntp_servers output.
-This shows how you can easily add more items under one outputs attribute.
-You can also create a new capture section.
+This shows how you can add more captures under one outputs attribute.
+You could also create a new capture section.
 We'll do that with the next test.

 Add a new test section.
 This one is called password_complexity_test and also uses two mini tests to get an aggregate result.
+These could optionally be two unique tests with their own test results depending on design choices.

 .. code-block:: yaml